 Hybrid: Hybrids are created by crosses between two different species or two different forms of the same species.
 Hybrids may occur through naturally or selective breeding.
 For example, mundo novo is a hybrid of typica and bourbon.
 They are indicated in botanical terminology by a multiplication sign between the two parents.

 Coffee - Tree or Shrub?
-Fruit or Tree?
+Fruit or Seed?

 Other growth information: Coffea has opposite leaves, which means the leaves branch out in matching pairs from the stem.